 If your private investigator follows all the laws in your jurisdiction, then you shouldn’t have any trouble.
 Although tailing someone may cause them to accuse you of stalking, as long as your PI follows the law, there is no legal basis for their claim.

-How Much Does It Cost to Hire a Private Investigator for a Cheating Spouse?
+How Much Does a Private Investigator Cost?

 There is no simple answer to that question.
 Every private investigator charges their clients differently.
 Some use an hourly rate, some charge by the service.
 Others use set fees and charge for time and expenses.
 It depends on what you want them to do and what types of reports you want in return.
 Some of the options are: